Ahousaht First Nation: Hereditary system

-No Haw̓ił (Hereditary Chief) is considered above the law.
-Every Hereditary Chief has advisors so that no Chief makes totally independent decision.
-His Council (not the elected council, per se; rather, the people who are advisors to the chief) is depended upon for good, solid advice, before he makes any decision for Ahousaht.
+No Haw̓ił is considered above the law.
+Every hereditary chief has advisors so that no chief makes totally independent decision.
+His council (not the elected council, per se; rather, the people who are advisors to the chief) is depended upon for good, solid advice, before he makes any decision for Ahousaht.
 No Haw̓ił speaks for himself, unless he has good news, or something good to share.
 All Haw̓iiḥ have speakers or spokesmen, who are trained from an early age for these duties.
 Speakers must be fluent in Nuu-chah-nultha and have a very strong knowledge of the history of the Haw̓iił seat (including lineage) and his ḥaḥuułi.

 Some analysts have described the Haw̓iiḥ system as being similar to fiefdoms, but the Ahousaht describe it as a more inter-connected system of governance, with numerous accountability mechanisms.
 No Ha’wiith can hold tremendous power without the support of numerous people who are the bearers of customary laws.

 Each Haw̓ił holds a Ḥaḥuułi that includes land, sea, resources and people within his territory.
 This had clearly defined boundaries, and people who watched over the boundaries between indigenous nations.
-The Ahousaht have stories in our history that emphasize the importance of the boundaries are and how they were protected.
+The Ahousaht have stories in history that emphasize the importance of the boundaries are and how they were protected.